General Terms and Conditions with Customer Information

 - Alternative dispute resolution

-1.1 These General Terms and Conditions (hereinafter referred to as “GTC”) of Ulla Huprich, trading as “Amour Fou Fashion” (hereinafter referred to as “Seller”), apply to all contracts for the delivery of goods concluded by a consumer or entrepreneur (hereinafter referred to as “Customer”) with the Seller with regard to the goods presented by the Seller in its online shop.
+1.1 These General Terms and Conditions (hereinafter “GTC”) of Ulla Huprich, trading as “Amour Fou Fashion” (hereinafter “Seller”), shall apply to all contracts for the supply of goods concluded by a consumer or entrepreneur (hereinafter “Customer”) with the Seller in respect of the goods presented by the Seller in its online shop.
 The inclusion of the customer’s own terms and conditions is hereby objected to, unless otherwise agreed.

-1.2 These GTC apply accordingly to contracts for the delivery of vouchers, unless otherwise expressly stipulated.
+1.2 These GTC apply accordingly to contracts for the delivery of vouchers, unless otherwise agreed.

 2) Conclusion of contract